 An itemized deduction is an expense that you can claim on your taxes to reduce your taxable income based on a qualified purchase or expense.

-An itemized deduction is an expense you can subtract from your adjusted gross income (AGI) to reduce your tax liability.
-Examples of qualifying expenses can include things such as mortgage interest and charitable contributions.
 When you calculate your taxable income, you’re allowed to deduct certain things from your income before determining the amount that you owe.
 You can choose to use the standard deduction, which is a flat amount that you can subtract from your income.
 Or you can itemize deductions.
 If you use itemized deductions, you can subtract the amount that you spent on certain things, such as mortgage interest or charitable donations, from your income when calculating your taxes owed.
 You cannot take both the standard deduction and itemized deductions, so you should choose the one that lets you deduct the most from your taxes.

 Some expenses that you can take an itemized deduction for include:

 - Losses from federally declared disasters

 If you made $10,000 in qualifying charitable donations and spent $5,000 on state and local income and property taxes in 2021, you could use those itemized deductions to reduce your AGI to $35,000.
 In this case, using itemized deductions would give you a lower AGI and reduce your tax bill.